jostmey/DeepNeuralClassifier/README.md

 `julia test.jl > test.out`

+The percentage of correct answers will be written at the end of the text file `test.out`.

 ## THEORY

 Feed-forward neural networks are commonly trained using backpropagation to optimize some objective function.
 The backpropagation algorithm is an efficient way of computing the gradient of a neural network by passing the error at the output layer backward through each layer.
 Each backward pass amounts to applying the chain-rule from Calculus on the objective function.
 In this example, the cross-entropy error is used as the objective function.
 Using the cross-entropy as the error function is an ideal choice because it is equivalient to optimizing the likelihood function.
 After computing the errors from backprogation at each layer for several cases, a small change in the weights and biases are made.
 The collection of changes is called a minibatch.